Jake Worth

 Be Mentorable

-Second, be mentorable.
-Be somebody that a senior developer thinks is worth spending time with.
-Show promise.
+Next, you need to be mentorable.
+Be a person that a senior developer enjoys talking to and thinks is worth investing time in.
+Show potential.

 • Are humble, approachable, and teachable